airbr/golang-hugo-blog/content/web-performance/index.md

 * [Lighthouse - Chrome DevTools](https://developer.chrome.com/docs/lighthouse/overview/#devtools)

-Lighthouse is just the introduction.
-It is by no means the only tool you should be using to gain a bigger picture.
+Ideally you should be using several tools to gain a bigger picture.

 Then, in no particular order, I reccomend entering a website you are interested in into some of the following: